 - Maintain the registers and accurately record events

 - Confirm identity and assess entitlement to a record held by BDM.
 We may verify proof of identity documents with the issuing organisation e.g. VicRoads

 - Process and record a point of sale transaction

 - Answer your enquiries

 - Determine your entitlement to access records held by BDM

 - Conduct research.

 BDM may be authorised or required by law to use or disclose personal, sensitive or health information for another reason.
-A person’s consent may be sought to use or disclose this information to another organisation for a particular reason however in some circumstances consent will not be necessary.
+We may seek a person’s consent to use or disclose this information to another organisation for a particular reason.
+However, in some circumstances consent will not be necessary.